SP9144/MutliModal_Prediction_NLD/README.md

 * Healthy Controls (C) = 213
 * Parkinson's Disorder (PD) = 422
 * Scans Without Evidence for Dopaminergic Deficit (SWEDD) = 81

+### Genetic Data

+Here, we use SNP data of 733 different patients.
+Each patient has his/her own SNP data in the form of an individual Variant Calling Format (VCF) file.
+We preprocess all tis data to generate one common binary matrix.